koseiohara/forbit/README.md

 ```
 Read the current record and return a NumPy array.
 The returned array has the shape specified by `shape` and dtype determined by `kind`.
+Note that the output array is C-order.
 After reading, the internal record number is updated by `recstep`.

 ### `write()`
 ```python
 file.write(arr)
 ```
-The input array must have the same shape as the shape specified when opening the file.
+The input array must have the same shape as the `shape` specified when opening the file.
 Before writing, FORBIT converts the array to a C-contiguous NumPy array with dtype determined by `kind`.
 After writing, the internal record number is updated by `recstep`.
+Note that the input array must be C-order.

 ### `get_record()`
 ```python